FuocomanSap/P4wnp1-ALOA-Menu-Reworked/MANUAL.md

-* autoKillCommand(tx1,time), execute the command "tx1" for "time" seconds, return -1 if error, no output otherwise.
+* autoKillCommand(tx1,t), execute the command "tx1" for "t" seconds, return -1 if error, no output otherwise.
 Usefull for command thaht dosent write any output such as AIRODUMP or HTOP.
 * checklist(_list), shows a selection menu for a given list of entry, return the selected entry.

 # Add a new menu/submenu